-SUBJECT: ADVERTISING

-1.15.1 The casino facility licensee is responsible for all costs of advertising.
-None of the advertising expenses may be paid either directly or indirectly by the licensed charities.
+ST FIRST NATION CHARITABLE CASINO POLICIES HANDBOOK PAGE 1 OF 1 SUBJECT : ADVERTISING POLICY 1.15.1 The casino facility licensee is responsible for all cost None of the advertising expenses may be paid e indirectly by the licensed charities.

-SUBJECT: PROMOTIONS

-1.16.1 The casino facility licensee is responsible for all costs associated with a promotion.
-Any promotional activity that results in the licensed charity's revenue being reduced is prohibited.
+ST FIRST I NATION CHARITABLE CASINO POLICIES HANDBOOK PAGE 1 OF 1 SUBJECT: PROMOTIONS POLICY 1.16.1 The casino facility licensee is responsible for all costs a promotion.
+Any promotional activity that results charity's revenue being reduced is prohibited.